Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Try to remove language barriers

-• Think about different audiences, define them and target proper level of advancement
+• Think about different audiences, define them, and target the proper level of advancement

 • Consider modes of delivery of your training when designing it.
 Asynchronous vs. synchronous training may require different tooling, explanations, documentation, etc.